joaofrjesusbe/exercise-list-image-viewer/README.md

 6. Adjustable theme, language
 7. White-label text (Main target can override any text)
 8. Network adjustable pipelines
-8. Network recorded and replay
+9. Network recorded and replay
-9. No key in code for security
+10. No key in code for security (Although the API is for backend only, still exposed to reverse enginner API extraction)

 ## Package architecture

 TODO

-## MVI architecure
+## MVI architecture

 TODO